nikita0527/techfolios.github.io/quickstart.md

 # 5. Set project content

 An important part of any technology portfolio are descriptions of significant projects you've developed or played a significant role in.
-Please skim the text in this section for an overview, then watch the following 8 minute video to see an example, then update your project descriptions, referring back to this documentation as necessary.
+Please skim the text in this section for an overview, then watch the following 8 minute video to see an example, then add some initial project descriptions, referring back to this documentation as necessary.

 {% include youtube.html id="z5PbK0B1FlE" %}